zouchao2010/Litesight-api/README.md

 ## Prerequisites

-* **bitcoind** - Download and Install [Bitcoin](http://bitcoin.org/en/download)
+* **flappycoind** - Download and Install [Flappycoin](https://github.com/flappycoin-project/flappycoin)

-*flappysight API* needs a *trusted* bitcoind node to run. *flappysight API* will connect to the node through the RPC API, bitcoin peer-to-peer protocol, and will even read its raw block .dat files for syncing.
+*flappysight API* needs a *trusted* flappycoind node to run. *flappysight API* will connect to the node through the RPC API, flappycoin peer-to-peer protocol, and will even read its raw block .dat files for syncing.

-Configure bitcoind to listen to RPC calls and set `txindex` to true.
+Configure flappycoind to listen to RPC calls and set `txindex` to true.
-The easiest way to do this is by copying `./etc/bitcoind/bitcoin.conf` to your bitcoin data directory (usually `~/.bitcoin` on Linux, `%appdata%\Bitcoin\` on Windows, or `~/Library/Application Support/Bitcoin` on Mac OS X).
+The easiest way to do this is by copying `./etc/flappycoind/flappycoin.conf` to your flappycoin data directory (usually `~/.flappycoin` on Linux, `%appdata%\Flappycoin\` on Windows, or `~/Library/Application Support/Flappycoin` on Mac OS X).

-bitcoind must be running and must have finished downloading the blockchain **before** running *flappysight API*.
+flappycoind must be running and must have finished downloading the blockchain **before** running *flappysight API*.

 * **Node.js v0.10.x** - Download and Install [Node.js](http://www.nodejs.org/download/).